Elucidating the nature of axial-vector charm-antibottom tetraquark states: Construction of the LCSR

-In the QCD representation of the correlation function, the interpolating currents of the initial and final tetraquark states given in Eqs.~(\ref{curr1})-(\ref{curr4}) are incorporated into the correlation function in Eq. (\ref{edmn01}).
-Then, using Wick's theorem, all relevant contractions are performed and the corresponding expressions are obtained.
-As an example, the results for the $J_\alpha^1(x)$ and $J_\alpha^2(x)$ interpolating currents are given as follows,
+With these currents at hand, we proceed to derive the QCD representation of the correlation function in Eq.~(\ref{edmn01}).
+Substituting the interpolating currents for the initial and final tetraquark states and applying Wick's theorem yields the complete set of quark-field contractions.
+For illustration, the resulting expressions corresponding to the currents $J_\mu^1(x)$ and $J_\mu^2(x)$ are presented as: